-From the above we have formed the view that, "the cognitive disappearance of the computer" is intimately linked to the amount of cognitive processes in the form of reasoning, planning or learning that the user is required to undertake in order to use a particular artefact, or collection of artefacts.
-Following this, we would argue that if some degree of the reasoning, planning and learning, normally provided by a gadget user, were embedded into the gadget itself, then by that degree the computer would cognitively disappear.
-Put another way, the proportion of reasoning, planning and learning and learning transferred to the gadget (collectively referred to as "embedded-intelligence") is a "cognitive disappearance " metric!
-Hence we view embedded intelligence as an essential property of artifacts for the cognitive disappearance of the computer.
+Ideally, for the vision described above to be realised in domestic environments, people must be able use computer-based artefacts and systems without being cognitively aware of the existence of the computer within the machine.
+Clearly in many computer based products the computer remains very evident as, for example, with a video recorder, the user is forced to refer to complicated manuals and to use his own reasoning and learning processes to use the machine successfully.
+This situation is likely to get much worse as the number, varieties and uses of computer based artefacts increase.
+Can technology, which is the cause of this problem, be harnessed to provide a solution?
+We argue that if some part of the reasoning, planning and learning normally provided by a gadget user, were embedded into the artefact itself, then, by that degree, the cognitive loading on the user would reduce and, in the extreme, disappear (i.e. a substantial part of the computer's presence would disappear.).
+Put another way, the proportion of reasoning, planning and learning transferred to the gadget (collectively referred to as "embedded-intelligence") is a "cognitive disappearance "metric!
+Hence we view embedded intelligence as an essential property of artefacts for the cognitive disappearance of the computer and necessary to the successful deployment of new technology in the domestic environment

-Our work at Essex University is focused on the development of computationally compact mechanisms of embedding intelligence into artefacts for the development of intelligent inhabited environments.
-In the remainder of the paper, we discuss the issues involved, the techniques we have developed and describe an exemplary scenario.
+Our work at Essex University is focused on the development of new technology in the form of computationally compact mechanisms for embedding intelligence into artefacts, which would form part of intelligent domestic environments.
+In the remainder of the paper, we discuss the issues involved, the techniques we have developed and describe an experimental test-bed, the iDorm.